yzcmf/Course_Projects/2019_fall/CS598Rk/src/README.md

 src code expalination

 This is a task for mutli-class to multi-labels.
 At first, I used Linear Regression and it turns out no accuracy at all for this irregular dataset.
-Then I used other ways, especially fro multi-labels preditions.
+Then I used other ways, especially for multi-labels preditions.
 I choose to use Decision-Tree, KNN, SVM and Naive Bayes classifier.
 I find KNN would mostly like to be a good fit for the dataset.

 I first import panda, numpy and pyplot.
 I use panda to read csv file and do some data processing tasks.
 I get the final processed data which contains 3 class and we need to use them to predict about 1000 labels.
 One problem here is the input data is based on int and utf-8 and so that I used 2 md5 hash functions to cast all of them into float64.